kermitt2/grobid-example/Readme.md

 > mvn test

-We then describe here how Grobid is used in this example project.
+We describe below how Grobid is used in this example project.
 You can use this project as a skeleton to implement your own Grobid process or as an illustration to use Grobid in an existing/new project.

-## Building with maven
+# Building with maven

 When using maven, if you want to call Grobid API, you need to include in your pom file the path to the Grobid jar file, for instance as follow (replace `0.2.10` by the valid `<current version>`):